PET PET

 X (4 terms)

 One of two sex chromosomes that determine biological sex.
-Human females have two X chromosomes, whereas males have an X and Y chromosome.
+Human females have two X chromosomes, whereas males have one X and one Y chromosome.

 X inactivation